 U.S. Department of Health and Human Services (HHS).

 Notice and request for comments.
-Office of the National Coordinator for Health Information Technology is requesting OMB approval for an extension on the Generic Clearance for the Collection of Routine Customer Feedback by OMB.
+Office of the National Coordinator for Health Information Technology is requesting OMB approval for an extension.

-Department of Health and Human Services, The Office of the Secretary (OS), as part of its continuing effort to reduce paperwork and respondent burden, invites the general public to take this opportunity to comment on the “Generic Clearance for the Collection of Qualitative Feedback on Agency Service Delivery” for approval under the Paperwork Reduction Act (PRA).
+HHS, as part of its continuing effort to reduce paperwork and respondent burden, invites the general public to take this opportunity to comment on the “Generic Clearance for the Collection of Qualitative Feedback on Agency Service Delivery” for approval under the Paperwork Reduction Act (PRA) (44 U.S.C.
+3501 et seq.).
 This collection was developed as part of a Federal Government-wide effort to streamline the process for seeking feedback from the public on service delivery.
 This notice announces our intent to submit this collection to OMB for approval and solicits comments on specific aspects for the proposed information collection.

 Submit comments by one of the following methods: